 What muscles do lateral raises work?

 Lateral raises primarily target the medial (side) deltoid, which is the muscle responsible for shoulder width.
-Secondary muscles include the anterior deltoid, posterior deltoid, upper trapezius, and supraspinatus.
-EMG research by Botton et al. (2020) found that the lateral raise produced 30.3% MVIC activation in the medial deltoid, significantly higher than the bench press (5%) or dumbbell fly (3.4%).
+Secondary muscles include the anterior deltoid, posterior deltoid, upper trapezius, and supraspinatus (a rotator cuff muscle).
+EMG research by Botton et al. (2020) measured 30.3% MVIC activation in the medial deltoid during the dumbbell lateral raise, significantly higher than the bench press (5%) or dumbbell fly (3.4%).

 How heavy should lateral raises be?